cheimu/JOS/README.md

 # OS
 JOS is inside of LAB and XV6 is used for exercises.

-By github username: Cheimu and iihihiuh.
+By (github username): Cheimu and iihihiuh.

-Taught by Xi Wang, University of Washington, Seattle.
+Taught by Professor Xi Wang, University of Washington, Seattle.